 2.4 Assignment of usage rights

-(1) By way of derogation from the provisions set out in section 2 (5), the right to use the photograph may be transferred to third parties (e.g. client/customer) if the third party is entered in PHOTOCASE as a new licence holder and the third party duly observes all the conditions laid down by PHOTOCASE.
-The downloader shall be required to make the third party aware of all the usage and licence conditions laid down by PHOTOCASE.
-On assigning the usage rights to the third party, the rights of the downloader shall expire unless the latter takes out a new licence to use the photograph.
+(1) By way of derogation from the provisions set out in section 2 (5), the right to use the photograph may be transferred to third parties (e.g. client/customer) if the third party is entered in PHOTOCASE as a new licence holder and the third party duly observes the PHOTOCASE licence conditions.
+The downloader shall be required to make the third party aware of the PHOTOCASE licence conditions.
+On assigning the usage rights to the third party, the rights of the downloader shall expire unless the downloader purchases a new licence to use the photograph.

-(2) In the context of press work, the photograph may also be made accessible to third parties, by way of derogation from section 2 (5), if the photograph is only used by the third party in connection with the relevant press work and without infringing the rights and duties arising from all the usage and licence conditions laid down by PHOTOCASE.
-The downloader shall be required to make the third party aware of all the usage and licence conditions laid down by PHOTOCASE.
+(2) In the context of press work, the photograph may also be made accessible to third parties, by way of derogation from section 2 (5), if the photograph is only used by the third party in connection with the relevant press work and without infringing the rights and duties arising from the PHOTOCASE licence conditions.
+The downloader shall be required to make the third party aware of the PHOTOCASE licence conditions.

 2.5 Use of Social Media

-When using the photograph on social media, the downloader shall always be required to ensure due observance of all the conditions laid down by PHOTOCASE.
-The photograph may be used on social media sites provided that the conditions of use of the relevant social media site do not include any policy whereby the operator is granted exclusive rights of use, other exclusive rights, or property rights to the photograph.
+The photograph may be used on social media sites like Facebook and Facebook Messenger, YouTube, Instagram, Twitter, Pinterest, LinkedIn, Snapchat, WhatsApp and Vimeo.
+The photograph may be used on other social media sites provided that the conditions of use of the relevant social media site do not include any policy whereby the operator is granted exclusive rights of use, other exclusive rights, or property rights to the photograph.